ShreyanshDesai1996/PyExcel/Credit Card Statement Read and Rearrange/README.md

-This pythom script reads a credit card statement and creates a copy with simpler columns and reverses the order of entries
+This python script reads a credit card statement and creates a copy with simpler columns and reverses the order of entries

 1. Input: DetailStatement.xlsx
 2. Output: Hisaab OP.xls